 Coordinating Care Across the Community

-Linn County Public Health is collaborating with 20 area agencies to enhance communication among independent health and social service organizations – all with the goal of better care and better outcomes.
-As a partner of IHC through the State Innovation Model (SIM), Linn County Public Health is redefining what care coordination means in healthcare.
+Linn County Public Health is collaborating with over 20 area agencies to enhance communication among independent health and social service organizations to improve community care and outcomes.
+As a partner of IHC through the State Innovation Model (SIM), Linn County Public Health has redefined what care coordination means in healthcare.

 The collaboration, known as My Care Community, is a nationally recognized model that encourages providers to coordinate services to improve the health and well-being of patients participating in the program.
-Through this collaboration, providers make seamless referrals to outside organizations and, as a result, better anticipate future needs of patients and improve the quality of life for families.
+Through this collaboration, providers make seamless referrals to outside organizations and as a result, better anticipate future needs of patients to improve the quality of life for families.
 The collaboration reduces paperwork for patients, back-and-forth calls, and repeated appointments that normally accompany a complex referral process.
-Patients stay connected to services and programs that address a range of needs for the entire family, from medical treatment and mental health counseling to homelessness prevention and more.
+Patients stay connected to services and programs that address a range of needs for the entire family, including medical treatment and mental health counseling to homelessness prevention.

-My Care Community partners have collected and aggregated almost 13,000 social needs assessment surveys – connecting care beyond the four walls of a clinic.
+My Care Community partners have collected and aggregated over 13,000 social needs assessment surveys, connecting care beyond the four walls of a clinic.
 This program is changing healthcare as we know it today and the nation is noticing.
 Linn County Public Health was honored at the 2018 annual conference of the National Association of County and City Health Officials (NACCHO) with the “Local Health Department of the Year Award – Medium Category.”
-The award recognizes and honors the outstanding accomplishments of local health departments for their innovation, creativity and impact on their community.
-The award specifically recognized the State Innovation Model (SIM) community care coordination (C3) project work.
+The award recognizes and honors the outstanding accomplishments of local health departments for their innovation, creativity, and impact on their community.
+The award specifically recognized the State Innovation Model (SIM) community care coordination project work.